ionic-enterprise/ionic-training-decks/src/assets/data/markdown/cordova-to-capacitor/cleanup.md

 $ npm uninstall cordova-plugin-whitelist cordova-plugin-statusbar cordova-plugin-device cordova-plugin-splashscreen cordova-plugin-ionic-webview cordova-plugin-ionic-keyboard
 ```

-We are also no longer using any of the `@ionic-native` stuff (in your own project, you may or may not be still using some `@ionic-native` packages, so only remove `@ionic-native/core` here if all other `@ionic-native` packages are beging removed):
+We are also no longer using any of the `@ionic-native` stuff (in your own project, you may or may not be still using some `@ionic-native` packages, so only remove `@ionic-native/core` here if all other `@ionic-native` packages are being removed):

 ```bash
 $ npm uninstall @ionic-native/core @ionic-native/status-bar @ionic-native/splash-screen